dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 **Figure 2-3**.
 Dapr building block integration.

 Note how your service invokes a Dapr building block via HTTP or gRPC.
 Under the hood, the building block invokes pre-configured components that provide the concrete implementation for an external capability.
 Your code only knows about the building block.
 Your service takes no dependencies on external SDKs or libraries - Dapr handles the plumbing for you.
 Each building block is independent.
 You can use one, some, or all of them in your application.
+As a value-add, Dapr building blocks bake in industry best practices.

 We provide detail explanation and code samples for each Dapr building block in the upcoming chapters.
 Now, our jet descends even more to give us a close look at the lower-level Dapr components layer.